STS Major Curriculum

-Each STS Major, in consultation with the STS Program Director or your STS Academic Advisor, designs a STS Specialty (at least 4 courses, 12 hours).
+In consultation with the STS Program Director or an Academic Advisor, every STS major designs a STS Specialty (at least 4 courses, 12 hours):

-- When admitted into the STS program, students must meet with their STS Advisor and obtain approval of their STS Specialty title and selection of courses.
-The title is to reflect a coherent theme related to Science, Technology, and Society.
+- When admitted into the STS program, the STS B.A. or B.S. major meets with an Academic Advisor and obtains approval of a chosen STS Specialty title and related selection of courses.
+The title and courses are to reflect a coherent theme related to Science, Technology, and Society.

-- Students will not have advising holds released until the STS Specialty form (and, for B.S.
-Majors, also the Advanced Science/Technology Requirement form) is/are fully approved and signed.
+- Students may not have advising holds released until the STS Specialty form (and, for B.S. majors, the Advanced Science/Technology Requirement form) is/are fully approved and signed.

-- At least 2 of the 4 STS Specialty courses must be offered by departments and programs in the College of Humanities and Social Sciences.
+- Minimum of 12 credit hours required.
+At least two of the STS Specialty courses must be offered by departments or programs in the College of Humanities and Social Sciences (H&SS).

-- The STS Specialty includes courses at the 300 and 400 levels and no more than one course at the 200 level.
+- The STS Specialty includes courses typically at the 300 and 400 or higher levels and no more than one course at the 200 level.
 100-level courses are not permitted in the STS Specialty.

-- All Specialty courses must earn a grade of C- or higher.
+- Each STS Specialty course must earn a grade of C- or higher.